 Here is the latest news on the Camp projects currently underway:

-If you would be interested in volunteering to help with any projects, whether you have a few hours, a few days or more, contact Jessica Wilson at the Camp or by email at firstname.lastname@example.org.
+If you are interested in volunteering to help with any projects, whether you have a few hours or a few days, contact Jessica Wilson at the Camp or by email at firstname.lastname@example.org.